syntaxlexx/laravel-5-messenger/readme.md

 * Very flexible usage so you can implement your own access control
 * Live chat features using Pusher broadcasting services
 * Ability to set maximum number of participants per thread
-* Ability to generate a unique url to share a thread to invite more users
+* Ability to generate a unique url for sharing a thread to invite more users into the conversation
+* Ability to add/remove users form a conversation - just like WhatsApp!
 * Ability to star/favourite threads

 ## Common uses